HopkinsIDD/flepiMoP/documentation/gitbook/more/advanced/resuming-inference-runs.md

 ## `aws s3 sync` mode

 The `aws s3 sync` mode is intended to be used to get results to and from longterm storage on AWS S3.
 That should generally be snapshotting a "final" analysis run, rather troubleshooting results during development towards such a run.
+Use of this tool assume that you have already taken two steps.
+First, that `aws s3 sync` is available on the command line, which might require e.g. `module load s3` or adjusting your `$PATH` such that aws command line interface is available with having to provide a fully qualified location.
+Second, your credentials are setup such that you can directly invoked `aws s3 sync` without having to provide username, etc.

 ### Example: Pushing Results